valimised/ivxv/Documentation/en/protocols/08-haaletamine.rst

 authentication.

 :params.OS: The operation system in which the voter application is used.
+:params.IDCode: The personal identification code of the person using the mobile ID.
 :params.PhoneNo: The mobile phone number of the person using the mobile ID.

 .. literalinclude:: ../../common/examples/mid.rpc.authenticate.query.json